hzqst/VmwareHardenedLoader/README.md

 It get vmware guest undetected by VMProtect 3.2 (anti-vm feature).

+## What it does

+the VmLoader driver patches SystemFirmwareTable at runtime, it removes all detectable signatures like "VMware" "Virtual" "VMWARE".

 ## Warning

 Do not install vmtools, it will ruin everything!